| |

 The information was not on the website neither on the home page nor on the broadband-services sales-page.
 So even assuming that a customer would have any reason to visit his or her ISP's website, where "the information is available," the information was not available.

 The Irish people are not normally willing to complain.
-While well-able to "moan" to commiserate the Irish will generally be unlikely to raise any kind of a formal grievance if they can avoid it.
+They'd generally be unlikely to raise any kind of a formal grievance if they can avoid it.

 It's factored into the business culture....